Skip Ribbon Commands

 You may be asked to hold your child in your lap while you are placed knee-to-knee with the person applying the varnish.

-Here are general guidelines on how to care for your child's teeth after fluoride varnish is applied.
-Check with your child's doctor for any other special instructions.
+General guidelines on how to care for your child's teeth after fluoride varnish is applied:

 • Your child can eat and drink right after the fluoride varnish is applied.
 But only give your child soft foods and cold or warm (not hot) foods or liquids.

 • Do not brush or floss teeth for at least 4 to 6 hours.
 Your child's doctor may tell you to wait until the next morning to brush or floss.
-Remind your child to spit when rinsing, if he knows how to spit.
+Remind your child to spit when rinsing, if they know how to spit.

 Steps to good dental health include:

-The American Academy of Pediatrics recommends that all infants receive oral health risk assessments by 6 months of age.
-Infants at higher risk of early dental caries should be referred to a dentist as early as 6 months of age and no later than 6 months after the first tooth erupts or 12 months of age (whichever comes first) to establish their dental home.
-Every child should have a dental home established by 12 months of age.
+The AAP recommends that all infants have oral health risk assessments by 6 months of age.
+Infants at higher risk of early cavities should be referred to a dentist as early as 6 months old and no later than 6 months after the first tooth erupts, or 12 months of age (whichever comes first).
+Ideally, every child should have a dental home established by 12 months of age.

 Last Updated